(August 27, 2014)

 "I really enjoyed serving alongside the class of 2018 during the World House Service day and meeting my new classmates," said Miles Robinson, Student Government Association President and one of the orientation leaders.
 "We have a tradition of service and these first-years are embracing the importance of service to our community with enthusiasm.
 Centenary has been a place of growth for me and it's clear that our newest students are already flourishing and will add great energy to campus."

-President Rowe will give first-year students their official welcome to the College on Thursday morning at the President's Convocation, an annual event that this year features a special address by R. Owen Wilson, President of the Associated Colleges of the South.
+President Rowe will give first-year students their official welcome to the College on Thursday morning at the President's Convocation, an annual event that this year features a special address by R. Owen Williams, President of the Associated Colleges of the South.
 The first-year class will make the traditional walk into Brown Chapel to the sounds of applause and cheers from the Class of 2015.
 All graduating seniors make this same walk in the spring of their final year.